MatthewZMD/.emacs.d/README.md

 ## Doom Modeline

-[Doom Modeline](https://github.com/seagle0128/doom-modeline), a modeline from DOOM Emacs, but more powerful and faster.
+[Doom Modeline](https://github.com/seagle0128/doom-modeline) offers a feature-rich modeline, inspired by DOOM Emacs, that is both faster and more powerful than traditional modelines.

 ```emacs-lisp
 (use-package doom-modeline